 - Compress the bulb until the air is out.

 - Place the tip of the bulb in your baby’s nose and let the air out.
 This will pull mucus in.

 - When you remove the bulb, squeeze it onto a cloth or paper towel to clear the bulb.

 You should especially use this tool before your baby’s feeding.
 A clear nose makes it easier for your baby to eat.

 This can also be combined with over-the-counter saline drops, which can be placed into each nostril followed right afterward with suctioning.

 Cool mist humidifier

 A humidifier can introduce moisture into the air, helping to thin your baby’s secretions.
 You can purchase cool mist humidifiers online or in stores.
 Make sure to clean and care for the humidifier properly.

-Hot water and/or steam humidifiers could be harmful to your baby because they could cause scalding.
+Hot water or steam humidifiers could be harmful to your baby because they can cause scalding.

 You can also talk to your child’s doctor about treating any fevers with acetaminophen (Tylenol).
 Your doctor will give you a suggested dose based on your baby’s weight.
 Do not give your baby aspirin, as this can be dangerous to their health.